 So there you have it.
 You not only get the enjoyment out of making something unique, you also get the chance to have it pay off big time with a load of really great games.
 Good luck to all the entrants.
-We can’t wait to see your winning submissions.Disclaimer: Running With Scissors is not running or involved in any aspect, legal or otherwise, in the running of this contest.
+We can’t wait to see your winning submissions.

 Did you pick up POSTAL 2 in either of our recent massive sales?
 POSTAL and POSTAL 2 are still proving they have what it takes to be attention grabbing video games.
 We knew we were going to get some business but we certainly didn’t anticipate the overwhelming amount of orders our latest sale was going to generate.
 Without a doubt it was our best sale yet and we are proud to know we still have a lot of loyal fans out there.
 It makes the hundreds of hours of work, programming, and planning that went into creating and maintaining our video games all seem more worthwhile.

 Well now it’s time once again to let your opinion be known to the world (or at least to the other gamers).
 Go to Steam and give POSTAL 2 a nice POSITIVE vote to help us keep our overwhelmingly POSITIVE rating.
 You can also let your opinion be known to us.
 You know Running With Scissors always likes to hear from our fans.
 We always appreciate tips and suggestions on what you think might improve our game.
 We welcome any feedback from our fans on how much you enjoyed playing the game or if you came across any areas that you think might need a little attention.
 Remember, we read everything we get.
 Whether you are playing the game for the first time or even the hundredth time, let us know what you think.

 We are so excited about the reception our latest sale received, Running With Scissors wants to thank you again for making it such a great success.
 We know we couldn’t have done it without the support of our loyal friends and fans.
 Already beat POSTAL 2?
 Well go grab yourself some of the awesome fan made mods in the Workshop and replay it again with all new stuff!